-- The rationale behind Article 2.2 of the WADC is that prohibited substances and prohibited methods, as defined by the Prohibited List, are forbidden as such independent of intent, fault, or negligence. - Use of a Prohibited Substance a. - 707.
-During the Sochi Games, the Athlete underwent two doping control test on 15 and 23 February 2014.
-On the first occasion, the Athlete provided a urine sample under the reference number 2891755.
-On the second occasion, he provided a urine sample under the reference number 2890474.
-Both samples were transported to the Sochi Laboratory.
-The results of the subsequent analysis of the samples bearing those numbers did not reveal the presence of any prohibited substance. - This case does not involve an alleged ADRV under Article 2.1 of the WADC, i.e. presence of a prohibited substance.
+- 696. The rationale behind Article 2.2 of the WADC is that prohibited substances and prohibited methods, as defined by the Prohibited List, are forbidden as such independent of intent, fault, or negligence. - a.
+Use of a Prohibited Substance - 697.
+During the Sochi Games, the Athlete underwent one doping control test on 14 February 2014.
+On that occasion, the Athlete provided a urine sample under the reference number 2889152.
+This sample was transported to the Sochi Laboratory.
+The results of the subsequent analysis of the sample bearing that number did not reveal the presence of any prohibited substance.

+- 698. This case does not involve an alleged ADRV under Article 2.1 of the WADC, i.e. presence of a prohibited substance.
 Thus, as explained above, the range of evidence that the Panel may examine for the purposes of considering whether the Athlete committed an ADRV is wider than under Article 2.1.
-Whereas the presence of a prohibited substance can and must be established exclusively by laboratory analysis, the use of a prohibited substance may be established by any reliable means, including, but not limited to, witness evidence, documentary evidence and conclusions drawn from analytical information other than proving the actual presence of prohibited substance. - 709.
+Whereas the presence of a prohibited substance can and must be established exclusively by laboratory analysis, the use of a prohibited substance may be established by any reliable means, including, but not limited to, witness evidence, documentary evidence and conclusions drawn from analytical information other than proving the actual presence of prohibited substance. - 699.
 The IOC DC concluded by inference that the Athlete had used a prohibited substance.
-In particular, it drew this inference from: (a) the evidence which established the existence of a general sample-swapping and cover-up scheme at the Sochi Games; (b) the fact that the Athlete was named on the Duchess List; (c) the presence of multiple T marks on one of the Athlete's B sample bottles from the Sochi Games, and the presence of isolated T marks on the Athlete's other B sample bottle; and (d) the Athlete-specific testimony of Dr. Rodchenkov.
+In particular, it drew this inference from: (a) the evidence which established the existence of a general sample-swapping and cover-up scheme at the Sochi Games; (b) the presence of the Athlete's name on the Duchess List; and (c) the testimony of Dr. Rodchenkov.
 In this regard, the IOC DC explained that it